robisz1911/lucidfinetuning/README.md

 Parameters what are interesting for us:
 •	nb_epochs ->number of epochs<br/>
 •	batch_size	->batch size<br/>
-•	cutoff	the numbers of the first x layers what are not trainable<br/>
+•	cutoff	->the numbers of the first x layers what are not trainable<br/>
 can be found in def finetune at line109(L109)<br/>
 •	compile parameters	->optimizer, learning rate(L117)<br/>
-•	dataset	default setup is flowers17<br/>
+•	dataset	->default setup is flowers17<br/>
 can be found in the first line of def load_data(L126)<br/>
 •	topology	->the network’s topology<br/>
 options are googlenet, inceptionv3 and vgg16<br/>
-•	do_finetune	->if True training starts from imagenet weights<br/>
-	if False no training at all<br/>
+•	do_finetune	->if True training starts from imagenet weights / if False no training at all<br/>
 Run train.py with the command python train.py which will train the network and save its’ final state into a .pb file.

 ##### 3.1.2.
 Train and save the network’s states after each x epochs
 This tool can be found in train_script.sh.
-Bash script format is .sh, and the first line should be #!/bin/bash as you can see by running vim train_script.sh.
+Bash script format is .sh, and the first line should be #!/bin/bash as you can see by running vim train_script.sh.<br/>
-You have to change the folder name, because a new folder should be generated where the .pb files will be saved. (mkdir training_x)
+You have to change the foldername, because a new folder should be generated where the .pb files will be saved. (name it to a non-existing foldername)<br/>
 Another parameter in the script is rows, which means the overall epochs equals to (rows-1)*nb_epoch.
 Rows are the number of iterations of the training.
-Each iteration we train the network for nb_epoch.(except for the first one, where we save the network before training) For more details check the comments in the script.
+Each iteration we train the network for nb_epoch.(except for the first one, where we save the network before training)<br/>
+For more details check the comments in the script.<br/>
-Before run a bash script, you have to give execute permission to it with the command chmod +x /path/to/yourscript.sh or chmod +x ./yourscript.sh (if you are at its’ folder).
+Before run a bash script, you have to give execute permission to it with the command chmod +x /path/to/yourscript.sh or chmod +x ./yourscript.sh (if you are at its’ folder).<br/>
-Run script with the command /path/to/yourscript.sh or ./yourscript.sh.
+Run script with the command /path/to/yourscript.sh or ./yourscript.sh.<br/>
-#####holnap csekkolni, hogy a githubos scriptek unix formatban vannak-e mentve########
-This will generate the .pb files into the created folder.
+This will generate the .pb files into the created folder.<br/>
-(1.pb belongs to the network before training, x.pb is the state after [(x-1)*nb_epoch] epochs)
+(1.pb belongs to the network before training, x.pb is the state after [(x-1)*nb_epoch] epochs)<br/>

 ## 3.2.
 Visualize
 The visualizations created by vis.py which input is a .pb file.